SlimBeji/Fullstack/README.md

     - `start()` or `connect()` – Initialize the service connection
     - `close()` or `disconnect()` – Gracefully shutdown the service

-- **setup** – Contains orchestration logic to manage the lifecycle of all service instances.
+- **setup** – Contains orchestration logic to manage the lifecycle of all service instances together.
 This module:
     - Calls `start()`/`connect()` on all instances during application startup
     - Calls `close()`/`disconnect()` on all instances during application shutdown